Architecture Design Studios & Workshops

 - Complete the Department Practical Experience Internship Application Form and have it approved/signed by your advisor.
 Your advisor will review your application for appropriateness in relation to your degree program and will be responsible for submitting a final grade in the fall.

-- Register for 4.190 (Practical Experience in Architecture) the fall following the internship.
+- Pre-register in May and then register for 4.190 (Practical Experience in Architecture) the fall following the internship.
 Three units of "G" credit will be given with a satisfactory grade.

 - Upon completion of your internship, immediately have your employer complete and return the Practical Experience Internship Employer Evaluation Form directly to Tonya Miller — you cannot provide the evaluation form yourself.
 Be sure your employer has submitted the form by ADD DATE in the fall.
 The awarding of required academic credit and grade will be largely based on the evaluation of your employer which your advisor will review and submit a grade.